 Caledonian Sleeper Review

-On arrival our rooms were allocated and our breakfast order was taken, and after popping our luggage in our rooms, we headed to the lounge car to try out an evening meal from the options available.
-This was actually very good (and reasonably priced!), even though the current galley is restricted to sandwiches and microwaveable meals, and we enjoyed it.
+On arrival our rooms were allocated and our breakfast order was taken.
+After popping our luggage in our rooms, we headed to the lounge car to try out an evening meal from the options available.

-I’m pleased to report that we both slept well on the train down to London, although certainly we appreciate this won’t be an experience for everyone.
 Trains move around and make noise as they travel, and whilst the earplugs certainly help, it’s really down to the individual as to how you will sleep.

-I would also add that to get the most sleep you should arrive as soon as the train is ready for boarding, having eaten before hand, and just head straight to bed.
-Trains arrive into London at just after 7am, and as we wanted breakfast in the lounge car, we had to be up by 6.30am to take advantage of that.
-A wake up call was available, but we just used my phone alarm.
+On this journey our train arrived into London at just after 7am, and as we wanted breakfast in the lounge car, we had to be up by 6.30am to take advantage of that.
+A wake-up call was available, but we just used my phone alarm.

 We woke with my alarm and headed for breakfast.
 We were particularly impressed by breakfast – Jess had Scottish smoked salmon and scrambled eggs, whilst I went for the full highland breakfast.
 Then, finding ourselves already in Euston, we offloaded and started our London adventure.